 Advising and Registration

-Pre-Register NowRegistration for new students, both freshman and transfer, is now open.
-The first step in beginning the registration process is to select your themes for English and CORE 101 courses.
+Registration for spring freshmen and transfer students opens on Monday October 13.
+The first step in beginning the registration process is to select your themes for English 101 or 102 and CORE 101 courses.

 CORE 101 Topics